Integration

 7. Session Lock

-labwc supports the ext-session-lock and kde-idle protocols and you can use clients such as swaylock to lock your session.
+labwc supports the ext-session-lock and ext-idle-notify protocols and you can use clients such as swaylock to lock your session.

 It is common to want to lock the session/screen after a period of inactivity.
 This can be achieved by using swayidle as follows: